 - Pick up food and bang it on objects

-All of this is normal behavior, designed to help the bird examine food or break it apart.
+All of this is normal behavior, designed to enable them to examine food or break it apart.
 However, it can also scatter food everywhere.
-If you’re going to feed your parrot, make sure it’s in a contained space.
-Your kitchen table, the bird’s cage, or even your lap may get messy.
+If you’re going to feed your parrot, keep it in a contained space.

-Bird cages are where your parrot will spend most of its time.
-This means it will get dirty very often.
+Bird cages are where your parrot spends most of its time, so it will get very dirty.
 It is here that parrots:

 - Drink water

-As such, the cage will be exposed to all the messes above – and more.
+The cage will be exposed to all the messes above.
 This may include: